-This week, Senators Warren (D-MA) and Marshall (R-KS) are expected to re-introduce the Digital Asset Anti-Money Laundering Act.
+Only July 27, Senators Warren (D-MA) and Marshall (R-KS), alongside Senators Manchin (D-WV) and Graham (R-SC) re-introduced the Digital Asset Anti-Money Laundering Act.
 This proposal aims to eradicate digital asset innovation from the United States at the expense of market security by imposing impractical and unworkable compliance burdens on industry participants.
 We have met with nearly all members of the Senate Banking Committee on this proposal and it is unlikely to pass the Senate.
 However, it will receive significant media attention, possibly a markup in the Senate Banking Committee, and could attract additional co-sponsors.
 For those reasons, we strongly encourage all consumers interested in preserving and improving the health and viability of the digital asset ecosystem to call their Senators to voice opposition to this bill.

 The legislation would classify certain industry participants, including individual miners and validators, as financial institutions subject to the Bank Secrecy Act compliance regime.
 Treating these entities commensurate with the largest banks, hedge funds, and money transmitters would weigh them down with unnecessary compliance, stifle innovation, hinder industry growth, and force activity offshore to jurisdictions with less adequate security and oversight.